itcgosucorp/demo-gamesdk/README.md

           andRoleID:character
           andExtraInfo:extraInfo];
 [[GameSDK sharedInstance] showIAP:(IAPDataRequest *)iapData andMainView:self andIAPDelegate:self];

+/*
+* _userName: Account name used to login to the SDK
+* OrderId: Has an empty value
+* ServerID: Game server ID
+* Amount: Determined as the price of the product
+* AppleProductID: The in-app purchase product identifier
+* AppleShareSecrect: Has an empty value
+* RoleID: in-game character identification
+* ExtraInfo: Extended parameter support for game server transaction validation */
 //andMainView: use as main view controller
 //andIAPDelegate: use as IAP Delegate
 ```